 HOME BASE: THE OHIO STATE PARK LODGES

 The Ohio State Park Lodges and Conference Centers take pride in being a part of the communities that surround them.
-Since the lodges are located in five different geographical regions in Ohio, guests have the chance to experience the outdoor environments, activities, landmarks, and points of interest that are unique to each.
+Since the lodges are located in four different geographical regions in Ohio, guests have the chance to experience the outdoor environments, activities, landmarks, and points of interest that are unique to each.

 When you stay at Mohican State Park Lodge, especially in the summer, it doesn’t take long to realize that you’re in the canoe capital of Ohio.
 The nearby community of Loudonville has several canoe liveries where you can rent a canoe, raft, or inner tube and spend a day gliding along the Mohican River.